 - Incorporates DNA registration (blood on record) and GPS tracking for offenders.

 - Set and increased mandatory sentencing for sex crimes (sound familiar?)

 But what was the result?
 Surely with all these provisions, kids are safer now, right?
-We’ve already seen the opposite.
+Well, no. We’ve already seen the opposite.

 - VCCLEA mandated 100,000 new police officers, and also appropriated $9.7 billion for prisons, $6.1 billion for local law enforcement and $2.6 billion for the FBI, DEA, and INS.

 - SORNA authorised annual funding of state criminal justice agencies at $10 million per state per year (that’s $500 million, or half a billion) for 3 fiscal years.

 In conclusion, so long as there’s a “boogeyman”, and taxpayers are gullible enough to pay, the government will keep selling programs to quietly fund police abuse under the guise of public safety.
 The Sex Offender Registry is the new War on Drugs.